-2015 is going to be the year of online personalization.
+This year is going to be the year of website personalization.
 It will become commonplace for all website owners to create data-driven online experiences that are tailored to your specific interests, based on your previous actions.

 Here are some examples of websites and apps that are already leveraging their data to provide personalized experiences that you’re likely using: